-The Threats as reported by the MSS-APS, MSS-EPS, MSS-SIEM, MSS-EIR, MSS-UTM for this month there are a total of 286,360 attacks denied by the rules of the firewall.
+The Threats as reported by the MSS-APS, MSS-EPS, MSS-SIEM, MSS-EIR, MSS-UTM for this month there are a total of 422,527 attacks denied by the rules of the firewall.

-We have noticed a decrease in attack activity of 32% from last month.
+We have noticed an increase in attack activity of 39.12% from last month.
 We recommend BANVIVIENDA to review the activity of the devices where these events are registered.

 Most of the attacks are targeting port 23(Telnet), followed by port 80 (HTTP) and port 22 (SSH).
-About 50% of all attacks dropped are aiming the telnet port.
+About 51% of all attacks dropped are aiming the telnet port, something that slightly changed from the 62% in previous month.
 It is strongly advisable to, if opened, close this port and switch all administration connections to SSHv2.
-The highest next count is HTTP with only a 29% of all attacked dropped, even if it does not seem like a big number it is very important to know it has been targeted.
+The highest next count is HTTP with only a 16% of all attacked dropped, even if it does not seem like a big number it is very important to know it has been targeted.